Social sciences, humanities and arts are critical for sustainability

 Put simply, without the “right” policies, taxes and regulations in place, too much innovation and too much long-term investment will go into continuing down the path of unsustainability.

-Only the “social sciences, humanities and the arts for people and the economy” (Shape) subjects − and the social sciences in particular − can help us understand how we can get policymakers to adopt the policies, taxes and regulations that can shift the structure of our economies on to a path to sustainability.
+Only the social sciences, humanities and the arts for people and the economy – Shape subjects − and the social sciences, in particular, can help us understand how we can get policymakers to adopt the policies, taxes and regulations that can shift the structure of our economies on to a path to sustainability.

 Scientists are often puzzled why politicians do not pay heed to the clear and unambiguous scientific advice about the existential dangers of, for example, continuing to dump carbon into the atmosphere.
-Social scientists understand that politics is fraught with contestation as to “who gets what”, and unless issues of equity and fairness are addressed, we will get nowhere.
+Social scientists understand that politics is fraught with contestation as to “who gets what”, but unless issues of equity and fairness are addressed, we will get nowhere.

 The gilets jaunes movement provides a case in point.
 France saw large-scale social unrest in reaction to fuel tax rises, which starkly demonstrated the need to carefully consider and mitigate the social consequences of environmental and climate policies to secure society-wide acceptance.